AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

   This attribute affects the external values as seen in the rest of the aggregate project, and in the aggregated projects.

-  The exact value of external a variable comes from one of three sources (each level overrides the previous levels):
+  The exact value of an external variable comes from one of three sources (each level overrides the previous levels):

   * An External attribute in aggregate project, for instance